grace-notes/website/contents/topics/james-early-stuarts.md

 always be willing to give in accordance with the ancient and lawful customs of the kingdom.
-At this juncture they were summoned before the council, where it was proved that free gifts without coercion had often been made to the king’s progenitors.3 Nevertheless, in spite of these appeals, the amount raised from the whole country was only about,£40,000, plus £20,000from the City and courtiers.
+At this juncture they were summoned before the council, where it was proved that free gifts without coercion had often been made to the king’s progenitors.
+Nevertheless, in spite of these appeals, the amount raised from the whole country was only about,£40,000, plus £20,000from the City and courtiers.